Hugo: The Evil Mirror: Reception

 Hugo: The Evil Mirror received mostly mediocre reviews.
 Since the Hugo game show had never aired in the mainland USA, North American reviewers were often highly confused by the game's unfamiliar characters and backstory.

 The PlayStation version was rated 5+ out of 10 by Polish magazine PSX Extreme and 45% by German magazine Players.
 The PC version received three stars out of five from Polish website Wirtualna Polska.
 Danish website Gamesector gave it a 7/10 for the PlayStation and PC.

 Gamesector also gave an 8/10 for the Game Boy version, while German magazine big.N awarded it a 67% for the Game Boy Color, and a 68% for the Game Boy Advance.
-Its other Game Boy review scores included a 4.0 by Brazilian magazine Nintendo Revolution, a 5/10 by Danish website GameLife, a 5.0/10 by Worthplaying, a 61% by German magazine Man!ac, a 6.6/10 by both GameCube Advanced and GameZone, and a 7/6/10 by Nintendo Insanity.
+Its other Game Boy review scores included a 4.0 by Brazilian magazine Nintendo World, a 5/10 by Danish website GameLife, a 5.0/10 by Worthplaying, a 61% by German magazine Man!ac, a 6.6/10 by both GameCube Advanced and GameZone, and a 7/6/10 by Nintendo Insanity.